dtcenter/METplotpy/docs/Users_Guide/hovmoeller.rst

 longitude along the horizontal axis.
 This can be generalized in future releases to allow, for instance, time on the horizontal and latitude on the vertical.
-The examples are based on tropical diagnostics applications, so a meridional average of precipitation from 5 S to 5 N has been setup in the default configuration.
+The examples are based on tropical diagnostics applications, so a meridional average of precipitation from 5 S to 5 N has been set up in the default configuration.

 Please refer to the `METplus use case documentation